How to file an Oregon annual report

 4. The system pulls up last year's report.
 Review each section, including principal address, mailing address, registered agent, officers or members, and update anything that has changed

-5. Verify that the registered office address is a physical Oregon street address (P.O.
-Boxes are not accepted for the registered office, but mailing addresses may use P.O.
-Boxes)
+5. Verify that the registered office address is a physical Oregon street address.
+Per the Oregon SOS registered agents page, P.O.
+Boxes, commercial mail receiving agencies, mail forwarding businesses, and virtual offices are not accepted for the registered office.
+Mailing addresses may use P.O.
+Boxes

 6. Type your name in the electronic signature box.
-The state treats that typed name exactly like a wet-ink signature
+The state treats that typed name exactly like a wet-ink signature, carrying a declaration under penalty of perjury per ORS 56.035

 7. Pay the filing fee with a credit or debit card.
 Fees are set by entity type, so the portal automatically charges the right amount